coronalabs/corona-docs/markdown/index.markdown

 </div>

-Learn more about Corona by studying our current guides on selected topics.
+Learn more about CORONA_CORE_PRODUCT by studying our current guides on selected topics.

 </a>
 </div>